Chapter 19

 She spent an hour reading, and thinking that she shouldn't have dropped the habit of writing; the days from college onward were unrecorded, except for her memory.
 She wished she'd had better paper: the pages sometimes broke when turned, but she was unwilling to throw the journals out.
 She dusted them, gently, and dusted the shelves, and returned the journals to their place.
 She would find some plastic covers, to prevent further deterioration.
 The bird log had survived with only a few spots of mold, she was pleased to see, and the quetzal feather was perfectly intact.
 She wove it into her hair before she started scrubbing.
 Except for breaks to nurse Clover, Ada worked most of the day, and by evening the room was immaculate, the hinges of the door removed, oiled, and replaced, the chairs repaired, and the mouse hole plugged.
 She sat on the stoop with Clover and watched the light fade.
 The sunset was abrupt, and early.

 She had forgotten the quiet: no traffic, no background noise, no sirens or helicopters or airplanes, no neighbors mowing their yards, no music.
 The silence was as in Meeting, full of possibility and expectancy.
 She sat for hours, listening to nothing.
 She had forgotten, too, the darkness.
 No street lights, no ambient glow, only the rare headlights of a car on the road a kilometer away.
 And she had forgotten how little there was to do -- no movies, a tiny library, roads too bad to bicycle, poor radio reception.
 Here, with so little to spend time on, she might have watched television; she was glad there was none.
 She struggled politely with Maria over who would do the chores -- each wanted the other to rest.
 She played with Clover.
-But she didn't have enough to do until she took over the vegetable garden, which was healthy, barely, verging on overgrown.
+But she didn't have enough to do until she took over the vegetable garden, which was healthy, but barely, and verging on overgrown.

 Her life became plain, simple, and repetitive, and this was a comfort.
 She was bored, as she'd expected to be, but the boredom didn't bother her.
 There would be time in the future to think about the future.
 For now, now was all she wanted.
 She refused to think about anything else.
 She gave away her two dresses, and her shoes, and wore jeans and sandals.
 She would buy a pair of boots soon.
 In the meantime, mud between her toes didn't bother her.